 Roasted carrot salsa may sound a bit strange, but I can assure you it is a delicious and nutritious alternative to a traditional Mexican salsa recipe.
-It can even be easier on your digestive system if you have acid reflux, or other digestive issues!
-I recommend eating this salsa with chips and salsa, but it is great on any Mexican style food or for adding a bit of heat to any dish.
+It can even be easier on your digestive system if you have acid reflux or other digestive issues!
+I recommend eating this salsa with chips, but it is great on any Mexican style food or for adding a bit of heat to any dish.

 - Carrots (Five whole carrots), Chopped

 - Roma Tomato (Five), 3 quartered, two diced